Ibrose/Ibrose.github.io/README.md

 # III.
 Methodology
 ## 1. Algorithm explanation
 We made pokedata.csv file, where we save all those pokemon data.
-We will use those data to get similar pokemon and reply back.
+We will use this data to look for a Pokémon similar to the one given by the user.

 What we will use to calculate similarity: Cosine Similarity